Subscribe to RSS feeds Bulkowski Blog via RSS

 Notice that the decline was steep (at A) and the industrials did not slide horizontally for long.
 Rather, it began a new trend higher.

-Also notice the approach, how price trends higher leading to A and the angle it makes after A. They angles nearly the same, aren't they?
+Also notice the approach, how price trends higher leading to A and the angle the trend makes before and after A. The angles are nearly the same, aren't they?

 The Dow Industrials (^DJI) on the monthly scale

-Look at the small chart to the left.
+Look at the small chart above.
 I show the Dow during World War II (1942-1943).
 Price made a V-shaped bottom, trending downward in a straight-line run and then recovering in a mirror image of the decline.
 The angles of the drop and rise look similar, about 45 degrees.

 The Dow Industrials (^DJI) on the monthly scale